 Scuba equipment can be covered under the policy up to $700 when not in use.
 To avoid having depreciation applied to your scuba equipment or if your equipment is worth more than $700 you can specify it up to $4,000 and pay an additional premium.
 Here's more information about cover for Luggage and Personal Effects.

 A helping hand when you need it the most

 Our Emergency Assistance Team are on call 24/7 to help get you back to exploring the seven seas.
 The EA team are on call 24/7 to help in any kind of medical or non-medical emergency, and ready to answer any urgent questions.

 Get a quote to get your next domestic or international adventure underway today.

 What's not covered?

-There’s a number of things not covered under your policy which you should make sure you’re aware of before you head into the deep blue.
+There are several things not covered under your policy which you should make sure you’re aware of before you dive back into the deep blue.
 These include, but are not limited to:

 - Risky or reckless behaviour – and that includes doing anything that could pose a risk to your personal safety.

 - Make sure you’re qualified… or your instructor is: If you’re a first timer, make sure you dive with a qualified instructor and if you’re diving without an instructor, you must have the right open water qualifications and not dive beyond the depths and locations to which you’ve been qualified.
 That means no free diving, wreck diving or anything else beyond your licence.

 - Racing or professional sports, i.e., you are receiving a wage, salary, or appearance fee for training for or participating in the activity.